-- Send your dissertation proposal (in .pdf format) and the abstract (in .doc and .pdf formats) to Administrative office (phd@sis.unitn.it); - A week before the Conference, the abstracts will be distributed in order to allow the Faculty members and the PhD students to actively participate in the Conference.
+- Send your dissertation proposal (in .pdf format) and the abstract (in .doc and .pdf formats) to the PhD Programme Office (phd@sis.unitn.it); - A week before the Conference, the abstracts will be published on the webpage in order to allow the Faculty members and the PhD students to actively participate in the Conference.
 Questions will be asked by the audience, and the students will receive feedback on their presentation from their supervisors. - A board of professors will evaluate the presentation and assign a grade (A, B, C system).